 Embedded systems and UI development can be complicated.
-Factor in social distancing and teams being forced to continue development remotely, and the situation has become even more complex.
+Factor in social distancing and product teams being forced to continue development remotely, and the situation has become even more complex.
 But it doesn’t have to be!

-Finding a collaborative embedded development environment
+Finding a collaborative embedded UI development environment - at home

 Thomas working on whiteboard, setting up Eddie and Ingrid's work spaces.

 Ingrid is our other teammate in the remote development scenario.
 Ingrid is also working from home but has a different role than Eddie on the team.
 Ingrid’s role is to use her laptop to incorporate the content created by the graphic design team.
 Incorporating content includes Photoshop content, Illustrator content, and all of the other graphic design elements that have been put together for the coffee machine product by the UI designers.
 Ingrid is working on integrating the graphic designs and bringing them into the user experience, or UX, in order to reflect the reality of what the team wants to put out into the product.

 How do you collaborate with remote developers and UI designers?

 To collaborate remotely, the team chose the embedded UI design and development tool, Storyboard.
 Ingrid participated in the evaluation and decision process and in short, chose Storyboard to help bring Photoshop and Illustrator UI graphics and other content into the software while also having the ability to rapidly create the user interface in a desktop environment with the rest of her team.
 In other words, Ingrid and Eddie could work together to take the static content and put together dynamic animations, user interactions, the screens, the modalities of the application; all of those elements in the same UI development environment.

 TIP - When choosing embedded UI technology, make sure the chosen software allows both the product development team and the design team to do their jobs with ease.
 Ie. Designers importing Photoshop graphics files while developers code in events.

 Ingrid's Storyboard development environment including her Photoshop UI design files.